 It’s always fun to take a vacation!
 Whether it’s a summer beach get-away, or a winter ski trip, it should be a great time for all.
 Unfortunately for some, the flight that often gets you to that vacation can aggravate dry eye symptoms, making the trip much less comfortable for those that suffer from this condition!
 The temperature- and pressure-controlled cabin of an airplane creates a very dry environment that can easily take its toll on your eyes.

 Fortunately, our Central, LA eye doctors can share with you a number of steps that you can take to reduce the chances of experiencing the uncomfortable symptoms of what is often called “travelers’ dry eye.”
+You may not even know if your eyes are dry or just red.

 One of the first things to consider when flying is whether you want to wear your contact lenses or eyeglasses while in transit.
 Contact lenses tend to increase the chances of dry eyes, even under normal conditions, and this is even more true in especially dry air of the airplane cabin.
 If you wear contact lenses, you may consider switching to a pair of glasses during the flight to cut out this increased risk.